govargo/go-happyhelming/README.md

 # Go-Hello
-This is go application to echo Hello World.
+This is go application to echo Happy Helming.